 Another frustrating thing is that the skills are not universally usable.
 There are different encounters (monsters, traps, puzzles) and some have limited usage.
 The puzzles are especially unforgiving as you only roll a limited number of dice and can’t use any skills.

 The Boss battle works as a series of normal battles.
 His/her card requires a lot of pips to fill out, so you can forget about completely filling them.
 It usually comes down to which one of you can hold on to his health points the longest.

 Forest of Shadows is by far the largest expansion.
-5 heroes, 5 dungeons (with bosses), 44 encounter (battle) cards is an expansion that introduces a ton of new content.
-Just a DLC in the digital version, it is in fact a standalone expansion for the physical version.
+5 heroes, 5 dungeons (with bosses), and 44 encounter (battle) cards is a ton of new content.
+While it’s just a DLC in the digital version, it is in fact a standalone expansion for the physical version.
 If you like what you see in the base, game, I definitely recommend it.